joacorapela/gcnuBridging2023/probability/lectures/2_foundations/notes/notes.md

         - wrong, but simple, approach
         - correct, but more complicated, approach
         - sampling approach
-    - example 7.10 (rule 7-1): uses counting tools (binomial coefficient)
+    - example 7.10 (rule 7-1, birthday problem, used in example 8.6): uses counting tools (binomial coefficient)

 # 8 Conditional probability and Bayes